Domestic Spy Drones Approved by Congress

 just monitor a particular person or criminal activity, it can continuously spy

-, with no warrant to restrict its inevitable invasion of
+on an entire city, with no warrant to restrict its inevitable invasion of

 innocent people’s privacy.
 Drones